Complex structures on nilpotent Lie algebras with one-dimensional center: Classification of SnN complex structures in dimension

 where $\theta\in[0,2\,\pi)$. \end{proposition}

-\begin{proof} We first observe that Lemma~\ref{lema-previo-equiv-FI} must hold in order to have an isomorphism $F$ relating the complex structures $J$ and $J'$.
+\begin{proof} We first observe that Lemma~\ref{lema-previo-equiv-FI} must hold in order to have an equivalence between $J$ and $J'$ defined by $F$.
 Taking this as a starting point, let us recalculate the conditions \eqref{equivalence} for each $1\leq i\leq 4$.
+One can easily check that $F(d\omega'^{\,1}) = d\big(F(\omega'^{\,1})\big)$.
+For $i=2$, one simply has